dilipdchavan/Recommendation_sys_algorithm/README.md

 #from sklearn.feature_extraction.text import TfidfVectorizer
 #from sklearn.metrics.pairwise import sigmoid_kernel

-We are getting good understing of Recommendation Engine Algorithm.
+This is useful to get the understing of Recommendation Engine Algorithm.
 I will have to work more on this, This is just start :)